OpenLibreAI/.github/profile/README.md

 - Nvidia, Intel, AMD are creating value in the hardware layer

-- Opportunity for creating value exists for cloud developers and AI foundational tool builders
+- Opportunity for creating value exists for cloud developers and AI foundational tool builders in the foundational layer

+- Massive opportunity exists in the application layer as well in multiple sectors

+- Deep Learning Labelling AI has valuable use-cases

+- Generative AI has applications for thousands of use-cases